 Approvals & certifications

-Our cylinders are approved and certified in 85 countries and counting.
+Our cylinders are approved and certified in close to 100 countries.
 Depending on the country, the approval is based on different design standards and sets of regulations.

 Approvals and certification overview per region